tytydraco/yessleep/out/The_Crying_Rooms.md

 Metal straps emerged from the chair around Nicola’s neck, arms, wrists, ankles, torso and legs.

 These straps tightened around her limbs and blood started to drip onto the floor.
-The nails as they totally impaled her body, the straps only stopped moving when the nails were fully inside of her.
+The nails did not bend as they impaled her body, the straps only stopped moving when the nails were fully inside of her.

 This was when I noticed tears falling from her eyes before she spoke again,